sando38/helm-ejabberd/charts/ejabberd/README.md

 For example to create `.pem` certificates with [cert-manager](https://cert-manager.io/docs/usage/certificate/#additional-certificate-output-formats) you need to enable `featureGates: 'AdditionalCertificateOutputFormats=true'`.

-To use a sidecar for watching TLS cert secrets, enable the sidecar in `.Values.certFiles.sideCar.enabled`.
+To use a sidecar for watching TLS certificate secrets, enable the sidecar in `.Values.certFiles.sideCar.enabled`.
+This will make sure, that cert renewals are automatically injected into ejabberd's runtime process.

+### STUN/TURN

 Currently the chart does not deploy ejabberd's builtin TURN server correctly.
 A solution for that is in progress.
 It may work with using `.Values.hostNetwork`